Greater Israel: Jordan

+Egypt, Syria and Lebanon

+The most expansionist claim for a Greater Israel comes from a biblical verse (Genesis 15:18-21), which implies that the land between the Nile and the Euphrates is Promised Land.

 According to Nadav Shelef, a minority of Religious Zionist groups supported a Jewish homeland extending from "the River of Egypt to ... the River Euphrates" in 1925, whereas modern-day such groups changed the claims to present-day Israel, the Golan Heights, Gaza Strip, and West Bank by 2005.
 However, the Hardal section of the Religious Zionist groups still supports "the River of Egypt to ... the River Euphrates" claims.